zkoss/zk-mvvm-book/data_binding/client_binding_api.md

 ```javascript
 binder.after(commandName, callback);
 ```
-This method is used to place a callback at the client after a command gets executed on the server.
+This method is used to place a callback at the client after a command is executed on the server.

 **Parameters**
 -   `commandName` - Command name on server side (ViewModel).
 -   `callback`- Callback function after the command gets executed on the server.

-#### Server Side
+#### Server-Side

-On server side, we can use the following two annotations for the client-side binding.
+On server-side, we can use the following two annotations for the client-side binding.
 They should be placed at the beginning of the class declaration of our View Model.

 **Annotation 1 - NotifyCommand**